 Camera sensors come in sizes.
 Full frame sensors are approximately the same size as a 24x36mm 35mm film camera.
 There are two APS-C sensor sizes which are equivalent to 1.5 and 1.6 times magnification.
 Smaller sensors do not magnify the image - they crop into the image by those amounts so the effective image size given the lens focal length appears larger.
 The magnifications are relative to a full size sensor as we see the camera as the digital equivalent of a 35mm film camera.

 There are also larger sensors for medium format cameras and capture backs and they are quite expensive.
 There are also smaller sensors, such as those in 4/3 cameras and point-and-shoot cameras.
-The smaller the sensor, the lower the quality will be, all things being equal.
 Larger sensors capture more light with less noise and more accuracy of color information.
+Smaller sensors have inherently more depth of field at the same aperture.
 A cell phone camera captures on a chip approximately 4x6 mm compared to the full frame 24x36mm chip - a considerable difference.
 The phone sensor image may appear to be excellent when displayed on the small screen of the phone itself, but there are significant compromises.
 We are always dealing with an array of pixels with a width and height, but no real resolution.
 Our image is simply x pixels by y pixels.
 As the size of those pixels gets smaller we give up information capture capability.
 While we sometimes need to know how this "resolves" to make an image of a certain size, this array size is actually the most important part of the description of an image, especially in the absence of other defining information.
 If we are also dealing with the camera itself processing the image, as is the case with jpgs in particular, more and more image quality is out of our hands.
+Deciding what size sensor works best for our intentions is a first step in deciding what camera to buy.

 As you move into better cameras, you may also have options such as color space, color saturation, in camera sharpening, and contrast.
 If you take your image card directly to a lab for printing, rather than processing images in Lightroom, Photoshop, or Elements then you should choose settings that provide you with the output you need.
 Notable would be the sRGB color space as choosing Adobe RGB will result in desaturated images from many printers such as kiosk printers if the image is sent directly to the printer rather than being otherwise processed.
 Since that setting really only applies to jpgs from the camera, raw files will not be affected anyway.
 Raw files have no real color balance, color space or resolution until imposed upon them in the processor.